DaffaFirtiyan/GenericWebApp/README.md

-# GenericWebApp
+# Generic Web App
-A UI/UX design showcase for a generic web app that won't be developed
+A UI/UX design showcase for a generic web app that will never see the light of day.